 Cat and her brother Chicken have always had a very special bond–Cat is one of the few people who can keep Chicken happy.
 When he has a “meltdown” she’s the one who scratches his back and reads his favorite story.
 She’s the one who knows what Chicken needs.
-Since their mom has had to work double-hard to keep their family afloat after their … Continue reading →
+Since their mom has had to work double-hard to keep … Continue reading →

 Summary from Goodreads From acclaimed author Patricia Hruby Powell comes the story of a landmark civil rights case, told in spare and gorgeous verse.
 In 1955, in Caroline County, Virginia, amidst segregation and prejudice, injustice and cruelty, two teenagers fell in love.
 Their life together broke the law, but their determination would change it.
 Richard and Mildred Loving were at the heart of a Supreme Court case that legalized marriage between races, and a story of the devoted couple who faced discrimination, fought it, and won.